vEnhance/1802/src/eigen.typ

 We need to cherry-pick $lambda$ to make sure that the system doesn't just solve to $x = y = 0$ like the examples we tried with $100$ and $1000$.
-But we learned how to do this in R04: in order to get a degenerate system you need to make sure that
+But we learned how to do this in the last section: in order to get a degenerate system you need to make sure that
 $
   0 = det mat(5-lambda, -2; 3, 10-lambda).